Open at 9am, call free on 0808 252 9775

 • This could be due to needs, affordability or having limited options

-• A later life mortgage with Key could help
+• A later life mortgage through Key could help

 Free expert guide